signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSignerWithFormInsurance/ReadMe.md

 ## Use Case Overview

-This sample application demonstrates how to implement an **Embedded Signer With Form** workflow using the SignNow API.
+This sample application demonstrates how to implement an **Embedded Signer With Form** workflow using the SignNow API in a Java environment.
 The app guides users through a seamless process of filling out, signing, and downloading a **Medical Insurance Claim Form**.
 This workflow is designed to enhance user experience by pre-filling user information and providing an intuitive interface for document signing and downloading.

 ## Scenario: Embedded Signer With Form